 Hybrid funds are mutual fund schemes that invest in more than one asset class (i.e.) equity, debt, and other asset classes depending on the scheme’s investment objective.

-These funds invest in a combination of different asset classes for diversifying the portfolio in order to minimize the risk.
+These funds invest in a combination of different asset classes to diversify the portfolio in order to minimize the risk.

 These funds have the potential to generate relatively better returns than debt mutual funds.
 However, they are not riskier than equity mutual funds.